 Say goodbye to boring, monochrome shady spots!
-Evergreen and easy to grow, Lungwort is one of the earliest-blooming shade perennials.
-Beginning as early as March or April, clusters of delicate, trumpet-shaped flowers appear at the same time as many tulips and daffodils.
+Evergreen and easy to grow, lungwort is one of the earliest-blooming shade perennials.
+Beginning in early spring, clusters of delicate, trumpetshaped flowers appear at the same time as many tulips and daffodils.
 Meanwhile, the highly decorative, speckled foliage stays attractive all year round!
 Wonderful in rock gardens, too.
-Grows 10-12" high with a 20" spread. #1 Field-Grown Plants Pulmonaria officinalis.
+Grows 10-12" tall with a 20" spread.
+Prefers shade to partial shade. #1 field-grown plants.
+Zones 2-8.
+Pulmonaria officinalis

 Botanical Name: Pulmonaria officinalis